jlank/streaming-jsonparsers-utf8-bug-demo/README.md

 use my new found knowledge to identify the same issue in [@dscape](http://twitter.com/dscape)'s [clarinet](https://github.com/dscape/clarinet) module.
 This bug may be lurking in other streaming json modules too, so if you know of one, let me know or check it out yourself.

-This repo is part of a blog post I wrote up on the issue, if you want the full scoop, go read it: http://jlank.com/...not done

 ## Fix it